Claire Dean

 Published: 2023-03-01

-The Rainbow mountain or Vinicunca" mountain, is one of the iconic Cusco hikes and is a must-do day trip if you’re in the Cusco area and have some extra time!
-Rainbow Mountain and the red valley are a series of high Andean landscapes full of rainbow colors and there are also hills and peaks of red color like a reddish desert which makes it one of the most impressive landscapes of the Peruvian Andes and that make for some of the most beautiful and other-worldly photography on Earth.
-The hike is not long (8 km round trip hike), but it is all above 5100 m so, while it is challenging for that reason, it is also one of the best day hikes in Peru!
+The Rainbow Mountain or Vinicunca" mountain, is one of the iconic Cusco hikes and is a must-do day trip if you’re in the Cusco area and have some extra time!
+The Rainbow Mountain region is actually a series of high-elevation Andean landscapes full of kaleidoscopic colors with a number of different Rainbow Mountains, so choose wisely!
+There are also hills and peaks red in color, like a reddish desert, which makes it one of the most impressive landscapes of the Peruvian Andes.
+This makes for some of the most beautiful and other-worldly photography on Earth, not just in Peru!
+The hike is not long (8 km round trip hike), but it is all above 5100 m and with a tricky ascent on the way there, so, while it is challenging, it is also one of the best day hikes in Peru!
+Read on for more information about what to expect on a visit to this incredible natural wonder!

 Rainbow Mountain